github/docs/content/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request.md

    {% note %}

-   **Note:** The email selector is not available for rebase merges, which do not create a merge commit, or for squash merges, which credit the user who created the pull request as the author of the squashed commit.
+   **Note:** The email selector is not available for rebase merges, which do not create a merge commit{% ifversion squash-merge-email %}.
+For squash merges, the email selector is only shown if you are the pull request author and you have more than one email address associated with your account.{% else %}, or for squash merges, which credit the user who created the pull request as the author of the squashed commit.{% endif %}

    {% endnote %}